Recycling & REUSE Resources AT CJ

 - White office paper

-Don't forget that REUSE IS THE GREENEST CHOICE YOU CAN MAKE so if an item is reusable, please try to find a new user first - Pittsburgh Freecycle or the free listing part of Craigslist, other area building material reuse retailers, and thrift stores are good starting points for finding a new user for your item if it's something we can't accept.
+And please don't forget that REUSE IS THE GREENEST CHOICE YOU CAN MAKE so if an item is reusable, please try to find a new user first - Pittsburgh Freecycle or a Craigslist free 'curb alert' listing, or other area building material reuse retailers and thrift stores are good starting points for finding a new user for your item if it's something we can't accept.